lightwordz/INX_Employee_Performance/README.md

 ## Results

-**Random Forest with GridSearchCV** gives **93% accuracy**.
-The features that are positively correlated are **Environment Satisfaction, Last Salary Hike Percent & Worklife Balance**.
+* Random Forest with GridSearchCV gives **93% accuracy**.
+The features that are positively correlated are Environment Satisfaction, Last Salary Hike Percent & Worklife Balance.
 This means that if these factors increases, Performance Rating will increase.
-On the other hand, the features that are negatively correlated are **Years Since Last Promotion, Experience Years at this Company, Experience years in Current Role & Years with Current Manager**.
+On the other hand, the features that are negatively correlated are **Years Since Last Promotion, Experience Years at this Company, Experience years in Current Role & Years with Current Manager.
 This means that if these factors increases, Performance Rating will go down.

 * The top 3 features effecting employee performances are:

 1. Employee Environment Satisfaction (**39.5%**)
 2. Employee Last Salary Hike Percent (**33.3%**)
 3. Years since last promotion (**16.7%**)